Last updated on July 26, 2024

 Mystical Archive is a beautiful line of cards that came along with Strixhaven‘s release that showed off iconic and powerful instants and sorceries from Magic's past.
 While some were banned in Historic because of their power level, most of these cards see play in a variety of formats and are a welcome addition to the game.

-While we won't be seeing Masterpieces anytime soon, I’d love another round of cards like this in an upcoming set and I think this was a fantastic idea.
+While Masterpieces remain very rare, I look forward to the next round of cards like this and I think this is a fantastic idea.
 What are your thoughts on Mystical Archive cards?
-Do you agree, or did you hate them?
-Let me know in the comment down below!
+Do you agree, or do you hate them?
+Let me know with a comment or a post on Draftsim's Facebook.

 If you’re looking to grind your way into these on MTGA, make sure you’ve got Arena Tutor at your side.
 It’s free, so what have you got to lose?